 “An asset becomes non-performing when it stops generating income for the bank,” states RBI.
 Assets have been considered as any useful resource that may be sold and transformed into cash.
 They either bring in money or provide some other kind of advantage to people, businesses, and governments.

-A loan, for example, is considered an asset for banks.
-Loans are considered as assets since banks earn profits through the interest paid by borrowers.
-When a borrower is unable to repay the money or defaults on a loan, the asset becomes non-performing for the lender or banks since the revenue channel for that particular loan stops.
+A loan is considered an asset for banks since banks earn profits through the interest paid by borrowers.
+When a borrower is unable to repay the money or defaults on a loan, the asset becomes non-performing for the bank since the revenue channel for that particular loan stops.

 Non-performing assets are recorded on a bank’s or other financial institution’s balance sheet.
 The lender asks the borrower to liquidate any assets pledged as part of the loan agreement after a prolonged period of non-payment.
 In the absence of pledging of assets, the lender may write off the asset as a bad debt and subsequently sell it at a loss to a collection company.